amazon-archives/wild-rydes-mobile/README.md

 ### Recording an event

-Let's add an event that tracks when a user attempts to sign up but has an erro.
+Let's add an event that tracks when a user attempts to sign up but has an error.

 In __src/auth/Apply.js__, let's add the new tracking functionality to the `signUp` method in the `.catch` statement of `Auth.signUp`: